1000 N.W. 38th St., Oakland Park, FL 33309

 Quiet hours are from 11 p.m. to 7 a.m.
 Only reported guests are permitted in campsites.
 Guests not registered as campers are subject to a weekend and holiday gate entry fee and must vacate the campground by 11 p.m.
 All park facilities close at dusk.
 Campers are restricted to the campground from dusk until 8 a.m. (except for travel to and from the front gate via the roadway).
 Campsites are not rented for parties or barbecues.

-Primitive Youth Camping: The primitive campground area is set aside for the use of nonprofit organizations and is NOT available for family camping.
+The primitive campground area is set aside for the use of nonprofit organizations and is not available for family camping.
 All interested nonprofit organizations must book a reservation two weeks prior to the date of use.
 A fee will be charged per day/night - $1.50 plus tax per child and $2.50 plus tax per adult (18 and up).
-Youth-to-adult ratio must be no more than 10 youths to one adults.
+Youth-to-adult ratio must be no more than 10 youths to one adult.
 Group size is limited to 60.
 Only tent camping is permitted in this area.
 Reservations can be made by calling 954-357-5190.

-Environmental and Scouting Programs: Getting people of all ages involved in the appreciation of nature is the focus of many of the programs at Easterlin Park.
+Getting people of all ages involved in the appreciation of nature is the focus of many of the programs at Easterlin Park.
 Opportunities include activities for boy and girl scouts, children's programs, school field trips, private group tours, and more.
-Call 954-357-5113 for more details and to make reservations.
+Call 954-357-5113 for details and to make reservations.